Claire Martin (meteorologist)

-Claire Martin Morehen is a former national television weather presenter with CBC Television in Canada.
+Claire Martine Morehen is a former national television weather presenter with CBC Television in Canada.
 She is a niece of Barbara Edwards, who in 1974 became the BBC's first female weather presenter in the UK.

 Childhood

 As a child, Martin appeared in the video for Pink Floyd's "Another Brick in the Wall (Part II)" but did not sing.